 So, prices will likely rise on the undamaged cars up for sale as drivers scramble to purchase vehicles to replace the ones they lost.

-What kind of car insurance applies to hurricanes?
+What kind of car insurance is covered by hurricanes?

 - Flooding